be-green/grab-cafe/LLM_SETUP.md

 ## Overview

-The bot now has an interactive LLM-powered query system that can answer questions about the graduate admissions database using Qwen2.5-0.5B-Instruct.
+The bot now has an interactive LLM-powered query system that can answer questions about the graduate admissions database using the OpenRouter API.

 ## Features